Quick overview

 He may also question the person’s treating doctor or guardian, as the case may be, and may take other appropriate evidence.
 If, after taking evidence, the judge considers that more lenient and less restrictive measures than those proposed would be sufficient, he may decide in the course of the proceedings, in particular, to approve an assistance agreement, to approve representation by a member of the household or to appoint a guardian.

-If that is not the case, it shall then decide how and in what respect the person’s capacity is to be limited, that is to say, it shall in particular determine the extent to which the person’s capacity is to be limited and, where appropriate, the period for which the effects of the limitation are to last.
-The judgement should therefore list in detail what the person is restricted in – e.g. the ability to enter into contracts, deal with institutions such as banks, post offices, etc., handle cash in excess of CZK 500, vote and stand for election, decide on his or her treatment, etc. The guardian will act for the ward in ordinary matters.
+If that is not the case, it shall then decide how and in what respects the capacity to act is to be restricted, that is to say, it shall, in particular , determine the extent to which the capacity of the person concerned is to be restricted and, where appropriate, the period for which the effects of the restriction are to last.
+The judgment should therefore list in detail what the person concerned is restricted in – e.g. the ability to conclude contracts, deal with institutions such as banks, post offices, etc., handle cash over CZK 500, vote and stand for election, decide on his or her treatment, etc. The guardian will act for the ward in ordinary matters.
 However, for some more serious decisions (e.g. regarding larger sums of money) he/she will need the court’s permission.

-The person whose capacity has been limited may also filean application to revoke or amend a decision which has been made to limit his or her capacity.
-However, if the court has repeatedly refused his or her application and if no improvement in his or her condition can be expected, the court may decide that he or she shall not be entitled to this right for a reasonable period, but not longer than six months from the date of the decision becoming final.
+A petition to revoke or amend a decision which has decided to restrict legal capacity may also be filed by the person whose legal capacity has been restricted.
+However, if the court has repeatedly refused his application and no improvement in his condition can be expected, the court may decide that he shall not be entitled to that right for a reasonable period, but not exceeding six months from the date of the legal force of the decision.

 Time-limits for limiting legal capacity